So, you are thinking about skipping the holidays altogether. Let me assure you: You wouldn't be the first and you won't be the last.

 It's Okay to Skip the Holidays

 You may need to remind yourself again and again (and again and again) that it is absolutely okay to take a break from the holidays.
-No matter how many people try to shame you into coming to the holiday party or having everyone over for Christmas dinner just like you always have, remember your own needs and stay strong!
+No matter how many people try to shame you into coming to the holiday party or having everyone over for Christmas dinner, remember your needs and stay strong!

-I am not sure if you've noticed but, for better or worse, the holidays roll around every year.
-Making a decision about this year has no bearing on whether you celebrate next year.
+I'm not sure if you've noticed but, for better or worse, the holidays roll around every year.
+Your decision this year really has little bearing on whether you celebrate next year.

 Are You Skipping The Holidays for the Right Reasons?